NazneenKotwal/CV_Face_Image_Classification_Python/ReadMe.txt

 using Gaussian model, Mixture of Gaussian model, t-distribution, Mixture of t-distribution, and Factor Analysis.

-The databse used in this project is the Helen Database.
+The database used in this project is the Helen DB.
 It can be found here: http://www.ifp.illinois.edu/~vuongle2/helen/

 For each classification model the results are reported as follows: